KristjanESPERANTO/MMM-EasyPix/README.md

       picName: "moon.gif",            // Enter the picture file name.
 You can even use a direct internet URL to an image.
       maxWidth: "75%",                // Size picture precisely.
 Retains aspect ratio.
       updateInterval: 30 * 60 * 1000, // Updates display (milliseconds) - Default: 30 * 60 * 1000 = 30 minutes
-      animationSpeed: 3000,           // Speed of the update animation.
-(Milliseconds) }
+      animationSpeed: 3000,           // Speed of the update animation. (milliseconds) }
   },
 ```